andrew171717/OpenXInputExtension/README.md

 ## More Details
 This extension relys on the open-source project OpenXInput which can be found [here](https://github.com/Nemirtingas/OpenXinput/tree/OpenXinput1_4).

-There is a build of OpenXinput's dll (OpenXinput1_4.dll, originally named Xinput1_4.dll) within the .yymaps file found within the release.
+There is a build of OpenXinput's dll (OpenXinput1_4.dll, originally named Xinput1_4.dll) within the .yymaps file found within the release of this project.
 This was done to help those who do not wish to rebuild the dll themselves.
 However, I do encourage you to download and build [OpenXInput](https://github.com/Nemirtingas/OpenXinput/tree/OpenXinput1_4) if you are familiar with C++ and CMake.